joshuar/go-hass-agent/README.md

 ### 🚩 First-run

-On first-run, open a browser tab and navigate to [http://localhost:8223](http://localhost:8223).
-You should be redirected to the registration form where you will need to enter details to allow Go Hass Agent to register with Home Assistant:
+On first-run, Go Hass Agent attempts to open a browser tab to a page for registering the agent with Home Assistant.
+If this does not happen (or you are running the agent remotely on a server), open a browser tab and navigate to [http://localhost:8223](http://localhost:8223) (or the address of the device running the agent).
+You should be redirected to the registration form where you will need to enter details to allow Go Hass Agent to register with Home
+Assistant:

 ![Registration Window](assets/screenshots/registration-form.png)